Extensions of characters in type D and the inductive McKay condition, I: More on cuspidal characters

-\begin{proof} Recall that a character of $\wt\bG^F$ is called semi-simple when it corresponds to a trivial unipotent character through the Jordan decomposition of characters.
-The components of their restrictions to $\bG^F$ are also called the semi-simple characters of $\bG^F$.
+\begin{proof} Recall that a character of $\wt\bG^F$ is called semisimple when it corresponds to a trivial unipotent character through the Jordan decomposition of characters.
+The components of their restrictions to $\bG^F$ are also called the semisimple characters of $\bG^F$.
 In particular both are of degree prime to $p$ (see \cite[2.6.11]{GM}).